pointhi/kicad-footprint-generator/scripts/Packages/Package_Gullwing__QFP_SOIC_SO/Readme.md

 # IPC gullwing generator

-This generator uses IPC-7351B equations and fillet definitions to derive a footprint for gullwing style packages. (fillet definitions can be changed by pointing to a different definition file.)
+This generator uses IPC-7351B equations and fillet definitions to derive a footprint for gullwing style packages from the dimensions of the package (The suggested footprint is only used to determine the size of the exposed pad).
+Fillet size definitions can be changed by pointing to a personalized IPC parameter file.
 The script generates footprints in zero orientation version A (pin 1 at top left corner).
 Pads are generated using rounded rectangle pads as suggested in preliminary releases of IPC-7351C.

-Examples of supported packages include: QFN, SOIC, SO.
+Examples of supported packages include: QFP, SOIC, SO.

 ## Running the script